SONGWRITING

 Songwriters may perform the songs they write themselves, or may write for somebody else to perform.
 People who sing their own songs are nowadays typically called singer-songwriters, although the tradition of doing this dates back hundreds of years.
 It is often speculated that pre-historic man must have made up and sung songs, and judging by some of our heavy rock bands and rappers, that must be true (only kidding).
 More recently, the troubadours of the middle ages sang their own work, as did the German Minnesingers.

-Most art songwriting is written for somebody other than the composer to perform, although it is known that Schubert often sang his own songs at private parties, and there have been a number of composers who were also singers and wrote for themselves, Carl Loewe being one example.
+Most songs are written for somebody other than the composer to perform, although it is known that Schubert often sang his own songs at private parties, and there have been a number of composers who were also singers and wrote for themselves, Carl Loewe being one example.

 Many modern rock and roll bands have one or two songwriters, usually members of the band.
 In many cases, the lead singer is one of the songwriters.